superfly/docs/apps/volumes.html.md

 order: 40
 ---

-[x] prerel announcement
+If your `fly.toml` has a `[mounts]` section on launch, `fly launch` will create a volume to go with the App's first Machine.
+Subsequent volumes will have to be created individually with `fly volume create` and attached to cloned machines with `fly machine update --volume`.

+OR:

 Volumes need to be created and manually attached to machines.
-The `source` setting in the `[mounts]` section is no longer supported in fly.toml.
-There is no enforcement around volumes names.
+The `source` setting in the `[mounts]` section is no longer supported in `fly.toml`.
+There is no enforcement around volume names.

 Attach volumes with the Machines API for now.
 We’re working on making this easier with `fly machine update` and `fly machine clone`.